HL7/phd/input/pagecontent/ProfileConsumers.md

 #### Specializations
 The Device.specialization entry is probably the entry most consumers will want to inspect.
 This entry states what kind of measurements the PHD takes.
 It is this entry that tells the consumer if the PHD is a blood pressure cuff, heart rate monitor, pulse oximeter.
 PHDs can support multiple specializations.
 This element shall always be populated.

-In IEEE 11073-20601 specializations are, in addition to a general description of what the PHD is, standards.
+In IEEE 11073-10206 ACOM specializations are, in addition to a general description of what the PHD is, standards.
 The specialization standards are a refinement of the generic standard, and have versions.

 A table of some of the most common specializations can be found in the specialization section [here](StructureDefinition-PhdDevice.html).